 - Change of Employer: This particular H-1B applies to foreign nationals who transfer from one academic institution or a company to Northwestern and can be considered as new recruitment for the purpose of charging fees to NIH/NSF grants.

-- Amended Petition: If the H-1B is recruited by a new department within NU.
+- Amended Petition: If the H-1B is recruited by a new department within Northwestern.

 The following H categories cannot be considered as new recruitment: